sedthh/lara-hungarian-nlp/README.md

 >>> Egy számítógépet akkor nevezhetünk intelligensnek, ha át tud verni egy embert, hogy őt is embernek higgye.
 ```

-Understands when the user is just trying to mess with your Chatbot, instead of actually sending a request:
+Understands when the user is just trying to mess with your ChatBot, instead of actually sending a request:

 ```python
 from lara import parser, entities